falcosecurity/falco-website/content/en/blog/falco-okta-identity/index.md

 ![](/images/okta7.png)

-With this understanding, we can navigate to the ([falco_rules.local.yaml](https://falco.org/docs/rules/default-custom/#the-configuration-file)) file linked to our Falco installation, which serves as a local repository for our Falco rules.
-Having grasped the construction of the previous Falco rule, we will substitute 'okta.evt.type' for the Okta attribute 'eventType' and assign it the precise string identified in the screenshot above.
+With this understanding, we can navigate to the [falco_rules.local.yaml](https://falco.org/docs/rules/default-custom/#the-configuration-file) file linked to our Falco installation, which serves as a local repository for our Falco rules.
+Having grasped the construction of the previous Falco rule, we will substitute `okta.evt.type` for the Okta attribute `eventType` and assign it the precise string identified in the screenshot above.
 In your case, the Falco rule should be structured as follows:

 ```
 - rule: Remove app membership